University: De Montfort University

 Matt Wilmshurst had visions of joining the army, but the dream was not to be.
 The army’s loss, however, was law’s gain: “Although I had originally planned to join the army, law seemed like a good solid degree, and it felt to me that you could do a lot with it.
 I had also had the chance to do some work experience at a firm in the shipping department; at 18 years old, it felt pretty exciting to be dealing with claims from Japan, the US and all over the world!”

 Going on to train at Walton & Morse, which is now part of Kennedys, Matt had another taste of life as a shipping lawyer: “It was a small and very traditional London market firm, and while there, I’d often been on the opposite side to HFW lawyers.
 When I had the chance to shift to HFW on qualification, I jumped at the chance.
 That’s an opportunity as an NQ that you don’t turn down.”

 Navigating the high seas of law

-Now a senior associate at the firm, Matt works within the disputes section of the shipping department – there are also finance and corporate sections.
+Now a partner at the firm, Matt works within the disputes section of the shipping department – there are also finance and corporate sections.
 His clients are predominantly shipowners, transport operators, ports and terminal operators, and insurers, and he tends to be defending them in relation to a variety of logistics and supply-chain related disputes and projects, which “could be worth £50,000 or £50 million”.

 He is also involved in more general commercial disputes: “For example, there may have been a falling out with customers over the provision of a particular service or the contractual renegotiation of pricing levels.
 Another common example is where a UK retailer has gone bust, owing many different companies money, and a shipowner wants to exercise its right of lien over the goods, but the administrators are screaming for the goods to be returned.
 That type of claim tends to come in cycles, often following on from retail premises rent reviews.”